adamjames/adamjames.github.io/_posts/2015-04-15-apache-dnsmasq-osx-web-dev.md

 ping -c 1 iam.the.walrus.dev
 {% endhighlight %}
 Now we need to configure Apache to serve up domains we want to use for development.
 The instructions below are for OS X 10.7 onwards.
 Start apache and check that it works with `sudo apachectl start`.
 If you don't get any errors, browse to localhost.
 You should see an "It works!" screen.
-Open `/private/etc/apache2/httpd.conf`.
+Open `/private/etc/apache2/httpd.conf` and continue.
-1. Activate mod_vhost_alias around line 160: `#LoadModule vhost_alias_module libexec/apache2/mod_vhost_alias.so`.
+1. Activate mod_vhost_alias around line 160: `#LoadModule vhost_alias_module libexec/apache2/mod_vhost_alias.so`
 2. On or around line 169, uncomment `#LoadModule php5_module libexec/apache2/libphp5.so` if you want to use PHP.
 3. Comment out (using #) or reconfigure the following section around line 220 to allow apache access to the filesystem folder you want to store sites in:

 ```
 <Directory />
     AllowOverride none
     Require all denied
 </Directory>
 ```

 4. Around line 500, enable vhosts: `#Include /private/etc/apache2/extra/httpd-vhosts.conf`.
 5. Open `\private\etc\apache2\extra\httpd-vhosts.conf` and enter the following, replacing `/Users/adam/Sites` with your desired root folder:

 ```
 <Directory "/Users/adam/Sites">
   Options Indexes MultiViews FollowSymLinks